 After kids are identified as at-risk, TeenHope collaborates with parents and teenagers to connect them with mental health organizations in the area for appropriate interventions as needed.

-The program is currently in 16 local schools and have identified that about 22.3% of all students were depressed, anxious or at-risk for suicide.
+The program is currently in 16 local schools and has identified that about 26% of all students were depressed, anxious or at-risk for suicide.

 But there is hope!
 Many studies have shown the effectiveness of early intervention in mental health and the role it plays in recovery.